xuanx1/parsonsThesis-xuan/02mockup/mockup.md

 # In A Nutshell
 -Transport Challenges in Southeast Asia: Natural barriers, political fragmentation, and economic disparities hinder development of cohesive transport networks, leaving many regions underserved.

--Empowering Communities with Visualization Tools: A "what-if" scenario generator helps local communities, especially in neglected areas, visualize infrastructure impacts and and be responsive to the needs of all communities, not just those in urban or economically dominant areas.
+-Empowering Communities with Visualization Tools: A "what-if" scenario generator helps local communities, especially in neglected areas, visualize infrastructure impacts and be responsive to the needs of all communities, not just those in urban or economically dominant areas.

 -Simplification for Engagement: Real-world scenarios from complex data are made relatable, allowing users to explore regional constraints like flooding and environmental impact.